-Continuous Reconciliation accounts for the deployment and maintenance steps better than a repository that simply holds configuration (i.e. a standalone playbook), and forces an organization to centralize and automate the process for running their configuration on the environment.
+Continuous Reconciliation provides better accountability for the deployment and maintenance steps than a repository that simply holds configuration (i.e., a standalone playbook).
+It forces an organization to centralize and automate the process for running their configuration on the environment.
 By automating this process, it can be repeated and leveraged to prevent configuration drift.

-Configuration of components can be bundled with the Kubernetes manifests necessary to run those configurations, whether they are custom built, vendor provided, or open source.
+Configuration of components can be bundled with the Kubernetes manifests necessary to run those configurations, regardless of whether they are custom built, vendor provided, or open source.
 Additionally, these bundles can be validated, signed, and stored in a repository.
 The repository can be relocated to different environments while maintaining the signature for validation in a decentralized manner.